CSVAD/sam/finalProject/process/README.md

 ### Nov 29, 2019
 **Some issues that make the current tool clunky**
-- When to play the sound depends on the length of the line, so in animation mode
+- The moment to play the sound depends on the length of the line.
+So in animation mode, at the beginning of the gesture, the line is short, therefore, the sound plays only a fraction of second.
+- Delay when drawing in animation mode.

 ### Nov 27, 2019